LuxDL/Lux.jl/docs/src/devdocs/style_guide.md

 * Format docstrings as you would format regular code.
 If the docstring constains LaTeX in multiple lines, use `math` block.

+## Unicode

+* No use of unicode characters is allowed.
+* The only exception is when defining DSLs.
+In this particular case, how to type the unicode must be properly documented.

 ## Testing